Code-Institute-Submissions/kordianbird-RecipeBook_FebResub/README.md

 * login/logout allows the user to enter/leave their profile

-* the user is able to create their own recipe in add reecipe page
+* the user is able to create their own recipe in add recipe page

 * the user can then edit/delete their previously published recipes